 Myth #4 – Employers don’t accept online degrees

-Myth #5 – Online credits won’t transfer to another program or school
+Myth #5 – Online credits won’t transfer to another school

 Myth #6 – You can’t interact personally with instructors and classmates

 While your learning and communications will be virtual, that does not mean that you can’t have meaningful interactions with both your professors and classmates.
 There are a variety of ways to connect with online classmates.
 Not only can you get to know your peers as fellow students, but you have an opportunity to connect with them on a professional level.
 You can take it beyond the discussion boards to outside study groups, social media posts, or even video conferencing.
 You can exchange work challenges and solutions, as well as networking opportunities.
 Online instructors can be reached for assistance via email and during office hours by phone.
 And if you live nearby, make an effort to meet with them or your classmates in person.

 Myth #7 – Anyone can succeed in an online course

 Some skills are crucial for succeeding as an online learner.
 Time management and organization are two of them.
 Only you can assess whether you have the self-discipline, motivation, and study habits necessary to get all of your reading done, your assignments turned in on time, your discussion posts written engagingly, and your research papers completed with technical precision and excellence.
 If you are working full time, you will also need to determine if can manage your work and life responsibilities and master the online learning strategies required to earn an online degree.

 Nothing should stand in the way of reaching your career advancement goals, including these myths of online education.
 There are a wide variety of benefits of online education.
 Not only is it more accessible and more respected than ever, it is also convenient and flexible.
 It very well may be the right choice for you!
 If you are interested in our accredited online degree programs, contact us today for more information.